Telo de Mascarenhas

-Telo de Mascarenhas (born 23 March 1899 at Mormugao Harbour, Goa 1899, died 1979) was a writer, a poet, a journalist and freedom-fighter from Goa.
+Telo de Mascarenhas (23 March 1899 – 1979) was an Indian writer, poet, journalist and freedom fighter.

 Biography

-In 1920 he travelled to Portugal to study, graduating in law from the University of Coimbra in 1930 (where he was taught by Salazar amongst others).
-During this period he founded Lisbon's Centro Nacionalista Hindu (in 1926) and the periodical Índia Nova (alongside Adeodato Barreto and other émigré Goan intellectuals).
+In 1920, Mascarenhas travelled to Portugal to study, graduating in law from the University of Coimbra in 1930, where he was taught by Portuguese statesman António de Oliveira Salazar, amongst others.
+During this period he founded Lisbon's Centro Nacionalista Hindu in 1926, and the periodical Índia Nova, alongside fellow poet Adeodato Barreto and other émigré Goan intellectuals.
 Through the 1930s and 1940s, Mascerenhas worked in the Portuguese judicial system, first in the Algarve and then in the Alentejo.

-After India's independence from Britain in 1948, Mascerenhas returned to the Subcontinent and actively participated in Goa Liberation Movement.
+After India's independence from Britain in 1948, Mascerenhas returned to the subcontinent and actively participated in Goa liberation movement.
 Although he spent some time in Goa, he was forced into exile and spent the years 1950-58 in Bombay.
 During his years of exile in Bombay, he published clandestinely Ressurge Goa, a political newspaper from 1950 to 1959.
 Returning to Goa in 1959, he was arrested, and the Portuguese rulers deported him to Portugal where he was jailed, first in Aljube prison and then in Caxias.
-Some years after the liberation of Goa he was released by the Government of Portugal in 1970 in exchange for the release of the Goan Padre Francisco 'Chico' Monteiro, who had been placed under house arrest by the Indian authorities for refusing to give up his Portuguese nationality.
+Some years after the annexation of Goa he was released by the Government of Portugal in 1970 in exchange for the release of the Goan priest Chico Monteiro, who had been placed under house arrest by the Indian authorities for refusing to give up his Portuguese nationality.

-On his return to Goa from Portugal in 1970, he founded the Círculo de Amizade Indo-Portuguesa (the Indo-Portuguese Friendship Society) and restarted Ressurge Goa as a cultural and political paper.
+On his return to Goa from Portugal in 1970, Mascarenhas founded the Círculo de Amizade Indo-Portuguesa (the Indo-Portuguese Friendship Society) and restarted Ressurge Goa as a cultural and political paper.

 Works

-Mascerenhas was a prolific poet in Portuguese and also did a Portuguese translation of the autobiography of Mahatma Gandhi and of many novels by Tagore.
+Mascarenhas was a prolific poet in Portuguese and also did a Portuguese translation of the autobiography of anti-colonial nationalist Mahatma Gandhi and of many novels by Bengali poet Rabindranath Tagore.

 Poetry in Portuguese

-Mascerenhas published two volumes of poetry: Poemas de Desespero e Concolação (Poems of Despair and Consolation, 1971) and Ciclo Goês (Goan Cycle, 1973).
+Mascarenhas published two volumes of poetry: Poemas de Desespero e Concolação (Poems of Despair and Consolation, 1971) and Ciclo Goês (Goan Cycle, 1973).